rydmike/flex_seed_scheme/README.md

 color accessibility and contrast on any `FlexTones` configuration.

 > [!NOTE]
-> If you use the `variant` property to the seed generated `ColorScheme` you cannot
-> use the below presented `tones` modifiers, as they are modifiers used only on the input `FlexTones` configurations provided in `tones`.
-In the package example app you can find a demonstration of how to instead use `tones` as input for `FlexTones` based variants and `variant` being effective only when using variants that are Flutter SDK based.
+> If you use the `variant` property to make your seed generated `ColorScheme`, you cannot use the below presented `tones` modifiers, as they are modifiers used on the input `FlexTones` configurations provided in `tones`.
+In the package main example app you can find a demonstration of how to use `tones` as input for `FlexTones` based variants, and `variant` being effective only when using variants that are Flutter SDK and MCU based.

 #### FlexTones Modifiers `onMainsUseBW()` and `onSurfacesUseBW()`

-We can do this with the `FlexTones` modifying methods `onMainsUseBW()`, for main on colors and with `onSurfacesUseBW()` for the surface on colors.
-These modifiers automatically make their corresponding contrasting colors black or white, depending on if the source color is light or dark.
+We can use black and white contrasting colors with the `FlexTones` modifying methods `onMainsUseBW()`, for main on colors and with `onSurfacesUseBW()` for the surface on colors.
+These modifiers automatically make their corresponding contrasting colors black or white, depending on if the corresponding main color is light or dark.

 The main colors are:
 * `primary`, `primaryContainer`